 Layers For Humans And Dogs

-Obviously, you’ll want to bundle up to head outside in the snow, but just because your dog has a fur coat provided by nature doesn’t mean extra layers aren’t needed.
-Different dog breeds have different tolerance for snow, and it’s important to do your research before you let your pup play in it.
-If you are unsure of your dog’s breed, it’s best to just play it safe.
+Obviously, you’ll want to bundle up to head outside in the snow, but just because your dog has a fur coat provided by nature doesn’t mean they can always go without extra layers.
+Different dog breeds have different tolerances for snow, and it’s important to do your research before you let your pup play in it.
+Obviously, a Chihuahua won’t handle cold weather and snow as well as a Husky.
+If you are unsure of your dog’s breed and snow tolerance, it’s best to just play it safe.
 There are plenty of coats available for dogs of any breed that are easy to put on and take off.
 Just make sure you take measurements and get one that fits.

 Shovel And Use Pet Safe Ice Melt

 Before you head out, make things easier on you and your pup.
 Even though they’re on four legs, they can still slip and fall on icy stairs or walkways just like you.
 Shovel the area outside your door and get a pet safe ice melt to prevent ice from forming.
 It’s important NOT to use salt, as salt creates a reaction with ice that burns paws.
 These burns can be fairly severe if the salt isn’t removed right away, and at the very least, it will cause your pup a lot of discomfort.

 Speaking of salt, paw protection is extremely important to keep dogs safe from the salt used to melt ice on streets and sidewalks.
 Dog boots or paw wax will keep paw pads from suffering.
 Dogs need protection from salt even more than from snow and ice, though it’s important to guard against frostbite, too.
 This goes for humans, as well.
 Your hands may get numb while holding a leash, and you may not realize how much danger you are in.
 Always wear gloves and boots that guard against snow packing in around your feet or getting them wet.